Psudhanshu/Psudhanshu/README.md

 # 🧔🏻 About Me

-📁 I am ***Sudhanshu Pawar,*** a Data Scientist and Machine Learning Engineer.
-I am a Recent Computer Engineering Graduate.
+📁 I am Sudhanshu Pawar, a Data Scientist and Machine Learning Engineer.
+I am currently pursuing my Master’s in Applied Data Science at Syracuse University, building expertise in Machine Learning, Deep Learning, and Data Engineering.

-💻 I am currently working on building up my skills in Data Engineering, Machine Learning, Deep Learning and Data Visualisation.
-I wish to learn and do research in Generative Neural Networks in Future.
-I’m Open to contribution and collaboration on different projects, Contact me on my linkedin or twitter.
+💻 I am working on projects in predictive analytics, deep learning, and multi-agent systems, with hands-on experience in tools like Python, SQL, Tableau, and Google Colab.
+I aspire to specialize in Generative Neural Networks and contribute to cutting-edge research in the field.

-🏛️ I Started my journey into programming and CS by creating games in Unity, later I fondled with web development in React (Still do it as a side hustle and backup) Later I got a Pure interest in Data Science and currently developing myself in the domain.
+🏛️ My journey into programming began with creating games in Unity, followed by exploring web development with React.
+This evolved into a passion for Data Science, where I now focus on implementing machine learning models and developing scalable data solutions.

-🎢 Outside of world of tech, I enjoy pushing myself to  develop new skills and hobbies, which includes playing guitar, sketching, and Graphic Designing.
+🎢 Outside of tech, I enjoy creativity and learning new skills, such as playing guitar, sketching, and designing graphics.
+I have contributed to newsletter creation and enjoy crafting engaging content.

-📕 I am a big admirer of Linus Torvalds, Alan Turing and Steve Jobs for the people they are and the legacy they have left behind all their life.

 # 🦸🏻‍♂️ Skills

 ## 🈷️  Programming Languages

-Python ,SQL, Javascript, Java, R
+Python, R, Java, SQL

 ## 📚  Experience with libraries :

-Numpy, Pandas, Matplotlib, Scikit learn, React, Tensorflow.
+ NumPy, Pandas, Matplotlib, Seaborn, ggplot2, Scikit-learn, TensorFlow, Keras, XGBoost, LightGBM, OpenCV, streamlit

 ## 🔬  Tools :

-Jupyter Notebook, Git, Pycharm, Vim, Tableau, Adobe XD.
+GitHub, Excel, Tableau, Jupyter Notebook, Google Colab, Docker, PowerApps, Power BI, Adobe Creative Cloud (CC), Blender, Unreal Engine, Microsoft Cloud Services, Snowflake, Kubernetes, SQL Server

 ## 🎵  Soft skills: